Arash-01/West-Nile-Virus-Vaccine-Design/README.md

 This repository contains the in silico workflow and result files for designing a potential multi-epitope vaccine against West Nile Virus (WNV), based on immunoinformatics and structural bioinformatics methods.

 ---
+**Note**: This project is finished in terms of execution, but not in terms of satisfaction.
+Some predicted results and design choices may not meet my standards, and I intend to revisit them with improved methods and insights.
+Educational purposes.
+Not a finalized.

+---
 ## 0. Select and Prepare Target Protein

 - Retrieve protein sequence from **NCBI**